afewlines/dum-dom-v0/README.md

 While the project is still in v0, your best call is to clone this repo, build it with `npm install && npm run build`, then install it in the consuming project with `npm install [path to cloned repo directory]`.

 # Usage

+I'll be adding a proper example that shows a project using dum-dom, dum-packer, and esbuild.
+Just... not yet.

 **Note:** Code is split, so import from closer-to-the-source to reduce irrelevant code.
 For example, `import * as MasterManager from 'dum-dom/managers/MasterManager'` is better than `import { MasterManager } from 'dum-dom'` as the `dum-dom` endpoint references _everything_.